UANATACA/RA-REPO/ra_gui.md

 </br>

-Similarly, it is necessary to retrieve the service contract before approving.
+Similarly, it is necessary to retrieve the service contract and present it to the RAO before approval.

 **API reference:** <a href="#tag/Requests/paths/~1api~1v1~1requests~1{id}~1generate_document/post">Generate Contract</a>